Who is Banksy?

 Banksy doesn’t see himself as a meaningful artist.
 According to him, street art is simply a means for the underclass to get revenge on the upper-class society.
 But in the case of Banksy, he achieves more than just an act of mere revenge with his artworks.
 His works are always simple but come with a deeper philosophical meaning that everyone tries to decode in their own ways.
 There is no doubt that the balloon girl is highly though-evoking.

 Thankfully, the answers can come from anyone viewing the art.
-What usually escape the eyes of many viewers are the words that accompany the art.
+What usually escape the eyes of many viewers are the words that accompany the piece.
 While the words “There is always hope” are separated from the girl, the balloon is part of the dynamics of the image.
-Perhaps people could have come up with a conclusive meaning of the art had many included the words as part of the overall artwork.
+Perhaps people could have concluded that the artwork had many included the words as part of the overall artwork.